kingdave4/My-Portfolio/content/Blog/AzureDataLakeBlog.md

 ## 🚀 My Azure Data Lake Deployment & Refresh Journey

 When I made the career shift from IT Support to Cloud Engineering, I understood I would require a hands-on project incorporating infrastructure-as-code, serverless compute, and analytics.
-I decided to automate a real-world application—processing live NBA data into an Azure Data Lake, updating it at a scheduled time, and allowing rapid querying with Synapse.
+I decided to automate a real-world application processing live NBA data into an Azure Data Lake, updating it at a scheduled time, and allowing rapid querying with Synapse.
 Through it, I learned not only APIs and Terraform; I learned the significance of automation and observability in production systems.

 ---